Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/03OnLearningAndTraining/README.md

 ## <img src="/Images/Icons/open_education.png" width="200" height="200" />
 ## On Learning and Training

-This chapter providing context on training strategies, practical guidance in designing a course as well as an overview of pedagogical theories.
+This chapter is providing context on training strategies, practical guidance in designing a course as well as an overview of pedagogical theories.
 It will focus on three key concepts in teaching and training:

 1. Preparation